-But what happens when they copy everything you do, all the time?
-Whether they’re copying your style, mimicking your mannerisms or declaring their undying love for your fave band which they’ve only just heard of, it gets tedious fast, so it’s perfectly normal to feel upset and annoyed.
+But what happens when your friend won’t stop copying you all the time?
+Whether they’re shadowing your style, mimicking your mannerisms or declaring their undying love for your fave band which they’ve only just heard of, it gets tedious fast, so it’s perfectly normal to feel upset and annoyed.

 In some ways, it even feels like a betrayal.
 Friends are supposed to admire each other’s uniqueness, not steal their self-expression.
 You put the time and effort into finding your own style, so when someone comes along and straight up copies you, it’s like identity theft – like they’re cheating.
 Grr!

 So you’re pretty pissed off, but you’re not alone.
 Almost everyone we asked has had a copycat friend at some point, ranging from the fairly tame (“she got the same coat as me – her mum agreed to buy it because she thought I was a good influence”) to the downright bizarre (“I was a model and my friend contacted everyone I’d ever worked with and recreated all of my shoots”).
 One girl even told us her friend dressed up like her and tried to steal her boyfriend!
 “I felt like she was trying to replace me with herself,” she says.
 “Everyone else would just laugh it off, but I felt like I was going mad.”